Azure-Samples/communication-services-javascript-quickstarts/ui-library-click-to-call/README.md

 ## Part 2 Creating a New Window Experience

 Now that we have a running application with our widget on the home page we will talk about starting the calling experience for your users with a new window.
 This scenario allows you to give your customer the ability to browse while still seeing your call in a new window.
-This can be useful in situations where your users will use video and screensharing.
+This can be useful in situations similar to when your users will use video and screensharing.

 To start we will create a new view in the `src/views` folder called `NewWindowCallScreen.tsx`.
 This new screen will be used by the `App.tsx` file to go into a new call with the arguments provided to it using our CallComposite, this can be swapped with a stateful client and UI component experience if desired as well.